Business ownership, for me, is a journey of evolution.

 And sometimes it’s less-than-ideal circumstances that push us into this road of self-employment.

 The question is – how prepared are you for that eventuality?

 If your business is not big enough to hire out for help, then routines, systems, templates, and workflows are imperative to your survival.
 The “hacks” that will save your ass when the chips are down.

 But more than that – it’s how you nurture your business to a place of thriving, not just surviving.

-Systems and “self-programs” are the way we work more efficiently, replicate consistent results, save valuable time and resources.
+Systems and “self-programs” are the way we work more efficiently, replicate consistent results, and save valuable time and resources.

-If you’re self-employed, more than likely you came to this place of self-employment as a means of creating flexibility in your life.
+If you’re self-employed, more than likely, you came to this place of self-employment as a means of creating flexibility in your life.

 It doesn’t necessarily result in less work in your life, but it can result in more freedom.

 By rearranging your schedule on your own terms.